oarcscience/ith.oarc.science/ring/two/two00.md

 #### \[1922\]

 ###### Scanned at Intangible Textual Heritage, November 2003.
-J. B. Hare, redactor.
+J. Lelievre, redactor.
 The text is in the public domain in the United States because it was first published prior to 1923.
 These files may be used for any non-commercial purpose, provided this notice of attribution is left intact.

 ------------------------------------------------------------------------